Condensed matter physics: Applications

-Research in condensed matter physics has given rise to several device applications, such as the development of the semiconductor transistor, laser technology, and several phenomena studied in the context of nanotechnology.
+Research in condensed matter physics has given rise to several device applications, such as the development of the semiconductor transistor, laser technology, magnetic storage, liquid crystals, optical fibres and several phenomena studied in the context of nanotechnology.
 Methods such as scanning-tunneling microscopy can be used to control processes at the nanometer scale, and have given rise to the study of nanofabrication.
-Such molecular machines were developed for example by Nobel laurate in chemistry Ben Feringa.
-He and his team developed multiple molecular machines such as molecular car, molecular windmill and many more.
+Such molecular machines were developed for example by Nobel laureates in chemistry Ben Feringa, Jean-Pierre Sauvage and Fraser Stoddart.
+Feringa and his team developed multiple molecular machines such as the molecular car, molecular windmill and many more.

 In quantum computation, information is represented by quantum bits, or qubits.
 The qubits may decohere quickly before useful computation is completed.
 This serious problem must be solved before quantum computing may be realized.
-To solve this problem, several promising approaches are proposed in condensed matter physics, including Josephson junction qubits, spintronic qubits using the spin orientation of magnetic materials, or the topological non-Abelian anyons from fractional quantum Hall effect states.
+To solve this problem, several promising approaches are proposed in condensed matter physics, including Josephson junction qubits, spintronic qubits using the spin orientation of magnetic materials, and the topological non-Abelian anyons from fractional quantum Hall effect states.

-Condensed matter physics also has important uses for biophysics, for example, the experimental method of magnetic resonance imaging, which is widely used in medical diagnosis.
+Condensed matter physics also has important uses for biomedicine.
+For example, magnetic resonance imaging is widely used in medical imaging of soft tissue and other physiological features which cannot be viewed with traditional x-ray imaging.